Classes in Kotlin are declared using the keyword

 Classes can be derived from each other and form inheritance hierarchies.
 Learn more about inheritance in Kotlin.

-A class and some of its members may be declared
+A class may be declared

 You can override a non-abstract